ChainSafe/forest/documentation/developer_documentation/glossary.md

 [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) is a tree in which every node is labelled with the cryptographic hash of a data block, and every node that is not a leaf (called a branch, inner node, or inode) is labelled with the cryptographic hash of the labels of its child nodes.
 A hash tree allows efficient and secure verification of the contents of a large data structure.

 ## IPFS
-[IPFS](https://github.com/ipfs/ipfs) stands for InterPlanetary File System which is A peer-to-peer hypermedia protocol to make the web faster, safer, and more open.
+[IPFS](https://github.com/ipfs/ipfs) stands for InterPlanetary File System which is a peer-to-peer hypermedia protocol to make the web faster, safer, and more open.

 ## Proof of Spacetime (PoSt)